navin-sreethar/Restaurant-Discovery-Platform/README.md

 - **AI Integrations with Guardrails**: Powered by **Google Gemini 2.5 Flash**.
 Generates summaries, customer sentiment, marketing copy, and outreach emails.
 Includes a custom user prompt feature protected by strict guardrails (keyword blocklists, length validation, and system prompt restrictions).
 - **Audit Logging**: All write operations (Create, Update, Delete) are tracked to the user who performed them.
 - **Rate Limiting**: Integrated SlowAPI to protect the AI generation endpoints from spam (5 req/min).
-- **API Testing**: Included a `bruno_collection` folder so API tests are saved directly in the code repository instead of using Postman.
 - **Custom UI Design**: Built the frontend from scratch using React, focusing on a clean, modern look with semi-transparent backgrounds and smooth popup notifications.

 ---